pretix/pretix/doc/development/implementation/timemachine.rst

 In test mode, pretix provides a "time machine" feature which allows event organizers to test their shop as if it were a different date and time.
-To enable this feature, they can click on the clock icon in the test mode warning box.
+To enable this feature, they can click on the "time machine"-link in the test mode warning box on the event page.

 Internally, this time machine mode is implemented by calling our custom :py:meth:`time_machine_now()` function instead of :py:meth:`django.utils.timezone.now()` in all places where the fake time should be